Leases (GASB 87)

 Implementing GASB 87

-Beginning in March 2021, agencies must record all leases within the scope of GASB 87 that exceed the capitalization threshold ($500,000 in total lease payments over the lease term) in the Facilities Portfolio Management Tool (FPMT).
+Beginning in October 2021, agencies must record all leases within the scope of GASB 87 that exceed the capitalization threshold ($500,000 in total lease payments over the lease term) in the Facilities Portfolio Management Tool (FPMT).
 We are modifying FPMT to assist the state with complying with GASB 87 and to send accounting transactions to AFRS.
+This Lease Data Matrix shows the accounting and FPMT data entry requirements for leases after implementation.

 For more information on the project, the timeline, and how to prepare for the changes review the following: